Columbia Courseworks (Discussion Board)

 Monday Dec 16 2013.
 Electronic submission is encouraged, but please use

 PDF format and not Word .DOC files if at all possible, since I often have

 formatting problems with Word files.
 Reports in the format of web pages

 to allow multimedia inclusions are also welcome.
-Print-outs of reports
+If electronic submission

 can be left in my mailbox in the department office in 1300 Mudd.